Repetitive behaviors, a need for routine, and difficulty understanding emotional cues are signs of Asperger’s syndrome.

 In workplace environments with a lot of change or demand for flexibility, an autistic person may end up feeling derailed or overwhelmed.
 Still, other traits — like creativity, logical reasoning, and others — can make autistic people a great fit for workplaces that value these qualities.

 And in relationships, autistic people may notice emotional gaps between themselves and nonautistic people.
 This can make some relationships more difficult.

-Clinicians today don’t generally diagnose Asperger’s syndrome.
+Because it’s no longer a formal diagnosis, clinicians don’t generally diagnose Asperger’s syndrome anymore.
 People who met previous criteria for Asperger’s may instead get a diagnosis of autism spectrum disorder.

 Asperger’s syndrome is no longer an official diagnosis.
-It’s been replaced by autism spectrum disorder in the DSM-5, but some autistic people still identify with Asperger’s syndrome.
+It’s been replaced by autism spectrum disorder in the DSM-5, but some autistic people still identify as having Asperger’s syndrome.